Mustafa-Arghandiwal/Windows-Website-Blocker/README.md

 # Windows-Website-Blocker
-A simple python script to block websites in Windows
+A python script to block websites in Windows

  🔴IMPORTANT❗🔴  unfortunately you have to clear your browser's cache in order for this script to work
  <br>
- 🔴IMPORTANT❗🔴 also don't forget to run your cmd as admin, since this script requires admin priviledge
+ 🔴IMPORTANT❗🔴 and don't forget to run your terminal as admin
 <br><br>

-Working on the linux version...